-Welcome to the University of Mount Olive Women's Track scholarship and program details page.
-Here you'll receive specifics on the college and information on their Women's Track program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities can be had and ways to start the recruiting process.
+This is the University of Mount Olive Women's Track scholarship and program information page.
+Here you'll have access to information about the college and details on their Women's Track program like who to contact about recruiting, names of past alumni, what scholarship opportunities are presented and how to begin the recruiting process.

-University of Mount Olive Women's track Program Coaching & Recruiting Personnel
+University of Mount Olive Women's track Program Recruiting and Coaching Staff

-For anyone who is looking to get recruited it is critical to know who to build a relationship with - and NCSA has got the info you need.
-The Asst. of the University of Mount Olive Women's Track program is Justin Sherwood.
-Additional key staff include:
+If you're trying to get recruited it's important to understand who to talk to - and NCSA has got the info you need.
+The Asst.
+Coach of the University of Mount Olive Women's Track program is Charone White.
+Other key staff are:

 - Asst.
 Dorant Bartlett